Porsche 911 (classic): 911R (1967)

 The 911R, a lightweight racing version with thin aluminium doors, plastic door handles, smaller front and rear indicator lights, spartan interior with a bucket seat and a smaller-diameter steering wheel, magnesium-alloy crankcase, twin-spark cylinder heads, and a power output of 210 PS, with 810kg weight, had a very limited production of just 20 cars in 1967.
 The production volume did not meet the FIA GT class production car requirement, so it competed against purpose-built prototype class racing machines.
 The forged 6" x 15" wheels made by Fuchs as a racing part for 911R became optional equipment for production 911s.
-Weber 46IDA3C carburettor and twin ignition with a 12-terminal distributor on this SOHC 2-valve racing engine (Typ 901/20, without a heat exchanger or heater ducts, with centrifugal advance in place of a vacuum advance on the distributor) were passed on to later racing engines.
-The unique magnesium-alloy crankcase (in MY1969), fibreglass fuel tank (in MY1973), and hydraulic cam chain tensioners (in MY1984) became standard equipment on all 911s in slightly different formats years later.
+Weber 46IDA3C carburettor and twin ignition with a 12-terminal distributor on this SOHC 2-valve racing engine (Typ 901/20, without a heat exchanger or heater ducts, with centrifugal advance in place of a vacuum advance on the distributor), along with fibreglass fuel tank, were passed on to later racing models including Porsche 906.
+The unique magnesium-alloy crankcase (in MY1969) and hydraulic cam chain tensioners (in MY1984) became standard equipment on all 911s in slightly different formats years later.